 Click here to view our latest issue!
-Scroll to the bottom of the page for a link to a call for manuscripts for the next issue.
+Scroll to the bottom of the page for submission info as well as a link to a pdf call for manuscripts for the next issue.

 The ILA Literacy and Social Responsibility SIG publishes the LSR ejournal (ISSN 2305-963X), an independent peer-reviewed journal originally founded by Dr. Rebecca Kaminski and now co-edited by Tynisha D. Meidl and Leah Katherine Saal.
 Presently this journal is published annually.

 Tynish D. Meidl is an Assistant Professor of Teacher Education at St. Norbert College in DePere, Wisconsin.
 Tynisha's research interests include: culturally-relevant pedagogy, teacher dissonance in curriculum planning for the literacy classroom, and Freirian-based approaches towards literacy education.

 Leah Katherine Saal is Assistant Professor of Literacy at Loyola University Maryland.
 Leah Katherine's research agenda focuses on the intersectionality of literacy and social justice within community literacies.